ayesparshh/NFT-Dispenser-Risein/README.md

 - **Challenge Interface**: The project includes an interface for challenge contracts, [`IRiseinCourseChallenge`](src/IRiseinCourseChallenge.sol), which defines the necessary functions that each challenge contract must implement.
 - **OpenZeppelin**: This project extensively uses OpenZeppelin libraries for secure and reliable smart contract development.
 OpenZeppelin's ERC721 and Ownable contracts are inherited to implement the core functionalities of the RiseinCourseNFT contract.

+### Vision
+- **User Experience**: Making learning rewarding hooks users to complete milestones as well as the course.
+- **Validation**: If users successfully completes the tasks according to what they learnt will boost users confident and eventually company will grow.

 ### Contract Details

 - **Main Contract**: The main contract is [`RiseinCourseNft`](src/RiseinCourseNFT.sol), which inherits from OpenZeppelin's ERC721 and Ownable contracts.